 - the age when you began having seizures

 - other medical conditions you may have

-To diagnose epilepsy, doctors may use:
+To diagnose epilepsy, a doctor may use:

 - images of electrical activity in your brain recorded by an EEG

-- a record or diary of your seizure activity
+- a record of your seizure activity

 - using a baby monitor so you can hear and see if a seizure occurs

-- watching for signs in the morning, such as unusual sleepiness, headache, and signs of drooling, vomiting, or bed-wetting
+- watching for signs in the morning, such as unusual sleepiness, headache, and signs of drooling, vomiting, or bedwetting

-Talk to your doctor if you believe that you or your child is experiencing seizures while sleeping.
-They can order tests that will confirm if you’re experiencing seizures.
+Speak with a doctor if you believe you or your child is experiencing seizures while sleeping.
+The doctor can order tests that will confirm if you’re experiencing seizures.

 Medication is the first-line treatment for epilepsy.
 A doctor will help find a treatment that works best for you or your child.
 With proper diagnosis and treatment, most cases of epilepsy can be managed with medications.